 In coming weeks and months it will not be possible for many of us to conduct face-to-face therapy sessions or meetings.
 Many people are going to need to explore phone, text, online meetings.
 How are we being creative about this?
 Let’s share stories.

-Tips for life in a single room during Corona Virus lockdown
+Tips for life in a single room during lockdown (from Joseph in Rwanda)

 Elders knowledge project